Former Thai leader Thaksin goes to jail as political party linked to him wins vote to take power

-BANGKOK (AP) — A populist Thai party linked to former Prime Minister Thaksin Shinawatra won a vote in Parliament on Tuesday to lead the country, hours after the divisive former leader returned from years of self-imposed exile and began an eight-year prison sentence.
+BANGKOK (AP) — Thailand’s divisive former prime minister made a dramatic return home Tuesday to face an eight-year prison term, just as a party linked to him won a vote in Parliament to lead to the country — the latest turn in nation's tumultuous politics.

-Real estate tycoon Srettha Thavisin 's victory as prime minister ended months of suspense, legal wrangling and horse trading that followed May elections.
-After the progressive Move Forward Party, which won the most votes in the elections, was blocked from taking power by conservative senators, the Pheu Thai party entered a coalition with military parties linked to the coup that removed it from power in 2014.

-Many observers say that Thaksin is betting that a friendly government will be able to cut his sentence short, although he has said his decision to return had nothing to do with Pheu Thai's bid for power.
+The move by Thaksin Shinawatra indicates he is hoping that a friendly government will be able to cut short his sentence, although he has said his decision to come back had nothing to do with the Pheu Thai party’s bid for power.

-Thaksin's return was an emotional moment for supporters of the 74-year-old billionaire, who won the loyalty of millions with populist policies that directed attention, and funding, to the country’s largely rural, often impoverished, north.
+Thaksin’s return after 15 years in self-imposed exile was an emotional moment for supporters of the 74-year-old billionaire, who won the loyalty of millions with populist policies that directed attention and funding to the country’s largely rural, impoverished north before being removed in a coup.
+His reemergence recalls the years of pitched battles — both figurative and sometimes literal — between his “red shirt” supporters and “yellow shirt” opponents who champion conservative, royalist values.

 Hundreds of people gathered outside of the airport early in the morning, donning red clothes and holding signs with welcoming messages.
 They sang and chanted in anticipation, then raised a raucous cheer when Thaksin appeared at the terminal’s door.

+He was hit with corruption charges, which he dismissed as politically motivated, and was tried and convicted in absentia after he fled into exile.

+A Pheu Thai government led by Thaksin’s sister, Yingluck Shinawatra, eventually came to power but was ousted in 2014 by then-army chief Prayuth Chan-ocha, who is now the outgoing prime minister.

-At the airport, Thaksin prostrated himself before a portrait of Thailand’s king and queen and left a flower wreath.
+At the airport, Thaksin prostrated himself before a portrait of Thailand’s king and queen and left a flower wreath — an important gesture of deference for a man often accused of not sufficiently respecting the monarchy, which is widely revered in Thailand.
 He spent a moment greeting supporters and the media waiting in front of the terminal, but did not speak.

 “I feel fulfilled that I traveled here today to welcome him.
 If possible I want to hug him.
 Everyone has tears, tears coming out of their eyes,” said Makawan Payakkae, a 43-year-old from Maha Sarakham province in Thailand’s northeast.

-Thaksin and parties he backed struggled with the military for years.
-He left Thailand 15 years ago, a few years after a 2006 coup that cut short his second term as prime minister and sparked years of upheaval.
-He was hit with corruption charges, which he dismissed as politically motivated, while in exile, and was tried and convicted in absentia.

-A Pheu Thai government led by Thaksin’s sister, Yingluck Shinawatra, was ousted in 2014 by then-army chief Prayuth Chan-ocha, who is now the outgoing prime minister.

-Srettha will lead a coalition of 11 parties that includes two pro-military parties affiliated with Prayuth, while Move Forward was excluded from the coalition.
-He received the majority of 482 votes from both houses of Parliament.
+Pheu Thai will begin forming Thailand's next government and Srettha will lead a coalition of 11 parties that includes two pro-military parties affiliated with Prayuth.

-Srettha said he was “greatly honored” to be chosen as the country's new leader.
-He thanked the Thai people, the coalition parties and all lawmakers who participated in the vote.
+Pheu Thai said the coalition agreed to back the party’s platform of boosting the economy, increasing the minimum wage and ending mandatory conscription.
+They will also support keeping medical marijuana legal and work to amend the constitution to help the country “become more democratic.”

-“I will try my best to perform my duty without being worn down, in order to lift up the quality of life of all Thai people,” he said.
+“I will try my best to perform my duty without being worn down, in order to lift up the quality of life of all Thai people,” Srettha said.

-Thanet said the wide range of interests in the coalition would make Pheu Thai’s government an “unhappy” one, forced to accommodate allies from all ends of the political spectrum and a backlash from its own supporters.
+Thanet, the retired professor, said the wide range of interests in the coalition would make the government an “unhappy” one, forced to accommodate allies from all ends of the political spectrum and a backlash from Pheu Thai's own supporters.

-Thitinan Pongsudhirak, a professor of political science at Bangkok’s Chulalongkorn University, said a Pheu Thai-led government could work effectively with Move Forward in the opposition, with Pheu Thai able to get things done despite “a lot of horse trading,” and Move Forward able to push some reform.
+But Thitinan Pongsudhirak, a professor of political science at Bangkok’s Chulalongkorn University, held out some hope that the government could work effectively with Move Forward able to push some reform from its position in the opposition.

-Before the parliamentary vote began, Thaksin’s convoy went from the airport to the Supreme Court, where a special body that handles criminal cases against former officeholders confirmed an eight-year sentence given to him in absentia on corruption charges, which he has he dismissed as politically motivated.
+Before the parliamentary vote began, Thaksin’s convoy went from the airport to the Supreme Court, where a special body that handles criminal cases against former officeholders confirmed his eight-year sentence.
 He then went directly to Bangkok’s main prison.

-Many wonder how long he's likely to stay in prison.
-Less than a week before the May elections, Thaksin announced plans to return before his birthday in July, but they were repeatedly delayed after his party failed to win the election and faced uncertain prospects of entering a new government.
+Many observers say that Thaksin is betting he won't stay in prison long.
+Less than a week before the May elections, Thaksin announced plans to return before his birthday in July, but they were repeatedly delayed after his party failed to win and faced uncertain prospects of entering a new government.

 “This implies a strong connection between the election, formation of coalitions, and selection of the prime minister on one hand, and Thaksin’s personal agenda on the other,” said Napon Jatusripitak, a political science researcher and visiting fellow at Singapore’s ISEAS-Yusof Ishak Institute.